view_context: Dynamic page

 On March 25, 1911, in New York City, 146 workers at the Triangle Shirtwaist Factory perished in a fire.
 Only a year earlier, many of these workers—predominantly young, immigrant women—walked the picket lines to protest unjust treatment and unsafe conditions in that very factory.
 After many months of impassioned but unsuccessful negotiations, many of these women (who had few other options for employment) returned to work.
 And on that fateful day in 1911, the true plight of factory workers was revealed to the world.

-Students will read two texts in this unit, the first, Flesh and Blood So Cheap: The Triangle Fire and Its Legacy by Albert Marrin, a National Book Award finalist, is a nonfiction text that provides a detailed historical account of the fire.
-Students will begin the unit by reading the first several chapters of this text, grounding themselves in the historical context of the early 20th century, with a particular focus on the history of immigration and the experience of immigrants in New York City during this time period.
-They will also study the history of garment making in the United States and the development of the garment factory.
-With this schema, students will dive into the second text: Uprising by Margaret Peterson Haddix.
+Students read two texts in this unit.
+The first, Flesh and Blood So Cheap: The Triangle Fire and Its Legacy by Albert Marrin, a National Book Award finalist, is an informational text that provides a detailed historical account of the fire.
+Students begin the unit by reading the first several chapters of this text, grounding themselves in the historical context of the early twentieth century, with a particular focus on the history of immigration and the experience of immigrants in New York City during this time period.
+They also study the history of garment-making in the United States and the development of the garment factory.
+With this schema, students dive into the second text: Uprising by Margaret Peterson Haddix.
 This historical fiction novel tells the story of three young women whose lives intersect at the Triangle Shirtwaist Factory.
-This text brings the historical facts from Flesh and Blood So Cheap to life through engaging, complex, diverse characters as they make their way in a rapidly changing world.
+This text brings the historical facts from Flesh and Blood So Cheap to life through engaging, complex, diverse characters as they navigate a rapidly changing world.

 Fishtank Plus for ELA